Investigators believe Kristin Smart's body was buried and 'recently' moved, court document says - KION546

 Smart disappeared from California Polytechnic State University in San Luis Obispo nearly 25 years ago.
 Paul Flores, the last person to see Smart alive, has been charged with her murder, though her body was never recovered.
 Ruben Flores is charged with helping his son hide Smart’s body after she was killed.

 Both men pleaded not guilty Monday to charges of first-degree murder and accessory.
-They have been held in jail since their arrests on the morning of April 13.
+They both had been held in jail since their arrests on the morning of April 13.

+Paul Flores is being held without bail.
+Ruben Flores posted bail late Wednesday, according to his lawyer, Harold Mesick.

+Earlier Wednesday, San Luis Obispo Superior Court Judge Craig van Rooyen lowered Flores’ bail from $250,000 to $50,000.
+Flores must surrender his passport, wear an electronic monitoring device, and stay within the county limits.

 A sheriff’s office detective in the case stated that investigators are “in possession of biological evidence that makes them believe the victim was buried underneath the defendant’s deck at one time.”